thxbb12/awesome-computing-resources/README.md

 * [Little book OSdev][237] - The little book about OS development is a practical guide to writing your own x86 operating system.
 * [Bredan mult-tasking][238] - Tutorial describing how to implement software multi-tasking and task switching for x86.
 * [Unix clone in a month][239] - Writing a Unix clone in about a month.
+* [osdev-notes][260] - A book that explore how to write an Operating System from scratch.

 ## People
 * [Fabrice Bellard][247] - Fabrice Bellard, the author of QEMU, ffmpeg